 Classical guitar buying guide:

 Now let’s move on to the next section- a classical guitar buying guide.
 Here I will write about the buying factors.
 These factors are considered during my investment.
-If you are on a tight budget, take a tour of my buying guide.
+If you want secure money, take a tour of my buying guide.

 Select the budget first:

-I considered this my first factor.
-For that, I decided my price range.
+I considered this as my first factor.
 So, my suggestion will be the same for you.
-Now, there is a question: what is the perfect price range for a classical guitar?
+There is a question: what is the perfect price range for a classical guitar?

 $150 to $180 is good enough.

-If you cannot afford the price, don’t look at the classical guitar.
-Does it sound rude?
-I am sorry.
-Look, there are a lot of guitars under $100.
-Do these guitars sound good?
+If you cannot afford the price, don’t look at the classical guitar that sound rude.
+I know there are a lot of guitars under $100.
+Now the question: Do these guitars sound good?
 No.

 Why?
 The materials play a vital role here.
 Their quality will determine whether it seems good or bad.
 So, if it’s hard right now, wait for a while.
 Reserve some money.
 It’s a lifetime investment; don’t put your dream into risk.